cjdbarlow/Part-One/signifiance_testing.md

 *p*-values are affected by sample size:
     * A large effect size may be hidden by an insigificant *p*-value if sample size is small
     * Similarly, a tiny effect size may be detected (i.e. a significant *p*-value) if sample size is large

+* Does not account for bias
+Like other statistical test, the *p*-value cannot account for bias or confounding.

 ##References
 http://www.tandfonline.com/doi/full/10.1080/00031305.2016.1154108